Curly Hair Type Infographic: Learn the Different Kinds of Curls

 Type 3: Curly Curl Types

-Type 3 curly curl types range from loose classic curls which are 3A type to spiral curls that are categorized as 3B to corkscrew curls which are represented in 3C types.
+Type 3 curly curl types range from loose classic curls which are 3A type to spiral curls which are categorized as 3B to corkscrew curls which are represented in 3C types.
 These curl types are much drier than wavy curl types.
 Curls that fall under this category tend to have a high frizz factor, so hydration is vital.
 To care for this curl type look for a hair care system that hydrates the hair and controls frizz.
 We love Nexxus Ultralight Smooth Weightless Frizz Protection Shampoo and Conditioner because this set helps to gently cleanse and calm frizz while strengthening from within.

 Type 4: Coily Curl Types